 Instead of going through a list of changes, you can implement a protocol where you keep a freeze point to your project plan once every set time period (i.e. week, bi-weekly, etc.) and compare the changes that occurred to the high level plan structure.
 Looping back to the example above, the image below shows us the visual change to the activity that was extended by Oliver.
 Clicking once on the activity container in the ‘up-to-date’ project plan will trigger an indication of the previous structure it had in the freeze point.

 ProTip: Keeping tabs on changes to Task level changes using the Plan Vs. Actual feature will not be useful without inspecting the project notifications log.

 Share a Dynamic Plan

-There are various instances when your project plan is best apprehended when presented in full, to the extent of a certain level of detail that is.
-In the previous sections we covered how to track and monitor changes and updates to your project structure and also how to action on such changes in terms of effective collaboration on a one-to-one basis.
+There are various instances when your project plan is best apprehended when presented in full, to the extent of a certain level of detail.
+In the previous sections, we covered how to track and monitor changes and updates to your project structure and also how to act on such changes in terms of effective collaboration on a one-to-one basis.

 Share a Dynamic Project View

 Proggio enables project managers to share project information in a way that allows the other side (receiver) to view both the high-level structure of the plan, along with the lower layer of detail.
 Unlike a PDF version, sharing a link to a dynamic view of your plan gives a person access to view the Activities and Tasks on a timeline, with visual indications of progress, dependencies, milestones, etc. across all functions involved within the project.